onesoft-sudo/sudobot/README.md

 </p>

 <p align="center">
 A Discord bot for moderation purposes.
+Click [here](#screenshots) to see the screenshots.
 </p>

 ### Features